 Everyone knows that when women have children, it changes their lives.
 If we are honest, having children can limit a woman’s economic opportunities.
 The straight talk is that I am talking about poverty, economic hardships, and playing fields which are slanted in the direction of the non-custodial parents, which are often the men in these situations.
 According to the Administration for Children & Families, timely and sufficient child support payments have been shown to lift women and children out of poverty.
-Read that article here: http://goo.gl/BFoFYO.
-In her University of Michigan white paper “Child Support and Post-Divorce Economic Well-being of Mothers, Fathers, and Children”, Judi Bartfiled’ research reveals the steep declines women and children face in their standard of living after divorce – and the increases men experience.
+In her University of Wisconsin-Madison Ph.D. dissertation.
+“Child Support and the Postdivorce Economic Well-being of Mothers, Fathers, and Children”, Dr. Judi Bartfeld’ research reveals the steep declines women and children face in their standard of living after divorce – and the increases men experience.
 These economic hardships should cause women to focus on collecting fair, appropriate, and timely child support payments.

 Knowing these things, why in the heck would any woman be against child support and child support enforcement following the demise of a relationship is beyond me.
 The truth is that deep-down, some people are against the equal economic opportunity for women because they want to punish women for refusing to remain in abusive or unhappy relationships, for being sexually active and conceiving outside of marriage, and for anything that goes against their sexist and patriarchal viewpoints.
 Let’s not forget that women didn’t even have the right to vote until 1920 and that we are still victims of domestic violence at alarming rates: more than 4 million women experience physical assault and rape by their partners, and 1 in 3 female homicide victims are murdered by their current or former partner every year.
-(Get domestic violence facts here: http://goo.gl/9ncNxw and see the full website for safehorizon.org on our resource page.)
+(Get domestic violence facts here: www.safehorizon.org/get-informed/domestic-violence-statistics-facts.)

 The “women are evil” idea started with Eve, who was a bad girl and ate an apple and created all sorts of trouble.
 There is still a double standard where men can have sex with as many people as they can and still be respected, but if women have multiple partners, they are disrespected.
 Is it any wonder that some people consider woman to be bitches if we insist that a man support his children and save us from bankruptcy or prevent us from retirement because we are spending every dime that we have to give our kids the best life that we can?
 Is it any wonder that we have conditioned ourselves to think that we are bad mothers, bad people, or unworthy because we want the other parent to do his fair share?
 Deep down, some people still see a single mother’s poverty, struggle, and misery as punishment for her rebellion against male authority and ownership.